bjcosta/landscaping/README.md

 # Polyculture/Diversity

-The idea here is that a diverse ecosystem is typically more resiliant.
+The idea is that a diverse ecosystem is typically more resiliant.
 This includes diversity in plants animals and insects.
 Many of the technologies listed on this page contribute to this diversity in one way or another.

 We plan to plant various different species of plants.
-This includes flowers, fruit, vegetables, herbs and other possily non-edible support plants that help define the ecosystem.
+This includes flowers, fruit, vegetables, herbs and other non-edible support plants that help define the ecosystem.

 We will have a bias towards plants for human consumption which may cause some inbalance in the system, however I will adjust this as necessary after identifying specific issues.

 # Creating artificial ecosystems

 In an ideal world, I would base this entire design on local native ecosystems for the area in which I live.
-These are well adapted for the environment and would likely be the most resiliant.
+These are well adapted for the environment and would likely be the most resiliant and least maintainence.
 However this design, although learning where possible from local ecosystems, will instead attempt to artificially create non-native ecosystems in the backyard that better meet the goal of productivity.

-I have written more about my thinking on this [ecosystems/README.md](ecosystems/README.md).
+I have written more about my thinking on this in the page on [Sustainability and Artificial vs Native Ecosystems](ecosystems/README.md).
 However in summary, in order to achieve the goals of productivity and sustainability in a small area of my backyard I think we need to focus on ecosystems that are tuned to produce food for us to consume.

 Two good examples of this in the design are:

-**Adding a pond** : A pond is not natural in my backyard, and will require maintainence and some electricity.
+**Adding a pond** : A pond is not natural in my backyard, and will require maintainence and some electricity to sustain it.
 However its my opinion that the benefits this will add in attracting diversity into the ecosystem (birds, lizards, insects), and the ability to produce leafy greens and fish to consume with minimal input far outweigh these drawbacks.

 **Tree selection** : A good choice for trees in my area based on local ecosystems would likely be some kind of Eucalypt, or Lilli Pilli etc. But in order to achieve the productivity and density for the backyard I will be selecting various kinds of fruit and nut trees which maye require extra maintainence that a native would not.
 Lilli-Pilli trees though able to produce fruit that we can use, it is not fruit we will regulary use and so the space would largely be wasted.